Frazier’s go-ahead hit in 8th sends Pirates over Padres 6-3

 Pinch-hitter Jose Osuna’s two-run homer in the fifth inning put the Pirates ahead 2-1.
 It was his major league-high third pinch-hit home run of the season.

-Pirates starter Chris Archer worked five innings of one-run ball.
-He struck out five and walked three.

-Padres righty Chris Paddack, recalled before the game after spending 10 days in Single-A in order to limit his season innings total, gave up two runs on five hits over five innings.
-He walked three and struck out one.
+Padres rookie righty Chris Paddack, recalled before the game after spending 10 days in Class A in order to limit his season innings total, gave up two runs on five hits over five innings.

+He walked three and struck out one, and felt good about his whole repertoire after some time down.

+“Absolutely,” he said.
+“My changeup coming into today was my biggest game plan.
+They laid off a lot of good changeups. .
+Tip my cap to those guys.
+Tough lineup.”

 ROSTER MOVES